jedioutcast55/IDS6938-SimulationTechniques/Homework3/Readme.md

 Also there are embeded videos within most pictures, I tried to test them but did not seem to work!!

 Citations:
- - More than 90% of code was provided by Dr. Kider or derivatives from modules on Canva.
+ - More than 90% of code was provided by Dr. Kider or derivatives from modules on Canvas.
  - Work in collaboration with students at the class (bouncing of ideas) Mark, Sarah, Julie, Odnnie, Rachel, Charles, and others in class that I do not know their names.
 I believe a talk to almost everyone in the class.
  - [1] Magic Kingdom tops 20 million in 2015 theme park attendance report. (n.d.).
 Retrieved April 25, 2017, from http://www.themeparkinsider.com/flume/201605/5084/
  - [2] Walt Disney World Calendar. (n.d.).
 Retrieved April 25, 2017, from http://www.wdwmagic.com/calendar.htm